Jagadeesh1210/BugCrusher-IOS-Game/README.md

 the bug.
 After 30sec.
 User score will shows on the screen with grades depend on the score.
 I

 developed this game in one day.

+Procedure:

+  Create a single view application in x-Code and use the viewController code in repository.
+Use your own images for animation. :)